Eventide Home fire: Background

 The Eventide Home for the Aged was a three building facility operated by the Jamaican government caring for old, disabled, or indigent people.
 It opened on July 1, 1870.
 In 1980 one of the buildings, the Myers Ward, had 204 or 211 occupants, all old women, though its legal capacity was only 180.
 The building was two stories tall and made out of wood.
 Kingston's fire chief Allen Ridgeway criticized the building, describing it as a "tinder box."

 Fire

 A fire broke out at the home at around 1 am on 20 May 1980.
-They building burnt quickly and although firefighters arrived quickly after a fire was reported, they were unable to enter.
+The building burnt quickly and although firefighters arrived quickly after a fire was reported, they were unable to enter.
 The home collapsed four minutes after firefighters first arrived.
 The fire department evacuated disabled children from a nearby building.
 The New York Times reported that hours later just 33 of the 204 women had been found alive and fourteen were still missing.